paulkienitz/SPARE/README.md

 > **0**:  This browser has insufficient support and SPARE will not operate at all.

-> **1**:  This browser has very limited support, and SPARE will only be able to download page fragments.
+> **1**:  This browser has very limited support, and SPARE will only be able to download pre-trimmed page fragments.
 In other words, you cannot use the `newElementID` parameter.

-> **2**:  This browser has enough support that all features of SPARE should function.
+> **2**:  This browser has enough support that all features of SPARE should function adequately.

 > **3**:  This browser supports the latest standards and SPARE will function at its best.

 As of 2015, the browsers known to be at level 3 are Firefox and Chrome, plus the Android browser from Kitkat onwards.
 IE, Opera and (surprisingly) Safari are still at level 2.
-(2017 update: Safari is apparently at level 3 now.)
 IE 10 and 11 have limited support for level 3 functionality, but I found it to be too fragile to use in practice.
-Microsoft Edge has not been stringently tested yet, but appears to be at level 3.
+(2017 update:  Safari 8 and up are at level 3.
+Microsoft Edge 13 is at level 3; not sure about 12.)

 **IMPORTANT**:  It is easier than you think to get into a state where your `supportLevel` value is 1, and AJAX with `newElementID` doesn’t work.
-This doesn’t just happen if your user is running something ancient like IE 7 — it will happen even in IE 11 if your page provokes IE into Compatibility View mode!  **Make sure your markup is up to snuff so IE uses Standards mode.**  If you want AJAX on funky pages with markup for archaic browsers, use jQuery.
+This doesn’t just happen if your user is running something ancient like IE 7 — it will happen even in IE 11 if your page provokes IE into Compatibility View mode!  **Make sure your markup is up to snuff so IE uses Standards mode.**  If you want AJAX on funky pages with markup for archaic browsers, use jQuery 1.x.